Basic social assistance: Medicines and pharmacy vouchers

-- Details about the voucher are transmitted electronically to pharmacies.
+- Details about the voucher are transmitted to pharmacies electronically or by some other means of data transfer.
 The voucher can be redeemed at the pharmacy one day after it has been granted.

 - You can visit any pharmacy you wish.
 Present your Kela card or other reliable ID so that the pharmacy can look up your voucher.